 The amount allocated to local authorities for mandatory DFGs through the BCF almost doubled in 2016.
-This means that more money is available to local authorities to work on innovative ideas and schemes to ensure that everyone can remain independent in their homes for as long as possible.
+This means that more money is available to local authorities to work on innovative ideas and schemes to ensure that everyone has the opportunity to remain independent in their homes for as long as possible.
 The aim of this is to reduce the cost of residential care and care packages for residents and to prevent them going into residential care in the first instance.